d0rnkernsky/COMP4102-Project/README.md

 The ultimate goal of this project is to create a tool that can produce panoramas from 4-5 images.
 Subsequently, a user will be able to choose an object to remove from the panorama.
 This project will work with two computer vision problems: (1) image stitching to produce a panorama and (2) inpainting.

 #### Background:
+The object removal part of the project is based on the approach proposed in [1].
+In this project we will work on handling depth ambiguities and curved object patching with better precision.
+For the image stitching we will employ the method proposed in [2] and extend it to produce seamless panoramas from 3+ source images with compensating for parallax to accomodate large motion.

 #### The Challenge:
 The task of image stitching to produce a panorama (see Figure 1) can be completed with moderate difficulty using OpenCV functions.
 This task is made more complex with the project requirement of producing panoramas from 4-5 images, rather than using only 2 source images.
 With these additions, there will be several "middle" images that will need to be matched to descriptors on both its left and right neighbours.
 Not only will the added images increase the complexity of image stitching, but they will also create a higher potential for error due to slight variations between the features of each image (e.g. brightness, rotation, etc.).
 The process of creating a panorama for 4-5 images will require more time than the traditional 2-image panorama, to ensure a seamless result.